Darwin Core

 Becoming involved

-The task group welcomes the participation of individuals who have a vested interest in maintaining the stability and interoperability of Darwin Core.
-We need people with interest and experience in vocabulary creation, people who are well versed in best practices for metadata documentation, and people with technical data management skills.
+The task group welcomes the participation of individuals who have a vested interest in maintaining the stability and interoperability of Darwin Core and can commit to one or more maintenance responsibilities.
 If you are interested in participating in the group, please contact the convener or a core member.

 History and context